 PowerPoint provides ample choices in chart types for almost every kind of graphical data representation.
 However, as you probably know all charts are not equal.
 Charts should be chosen depending upon the topic of your presentation, your audience, and the disposition of the presenter.

-All these choices put together mean that your charts almost are an extension of your personality, your company’s corporate identity, and even reflect what your audience may comprehend.
-Yet, deciding how your chart should look is not easy – these many choices end up making the decision more difficult!
+All these choices put together mean that your charts almost are an extension of your personality, your company's corporate identity, and even reflect what your audience may comprehend.
+Yet, deciding how our chart should look is not easy.
+These many choices end up making the decision more difficult!

-In subsequent articles of this series, we will look at the chart types available in PowerPoint, along with information on scenarios in which different chart types can be used -- all pages show sample charts as well.
-Here are some of the chart types we will explore in subsequent tutorials of this series (if any of the chart types below has a hyperlink, you can click it to go to that page for more detailed explanation on that chart type):
+In subsequent articles of this series, we will look at chart types available within PowerPoint, along with information on scenarios in which different chart types can be used.
+All articles linked below show sample charts as well.
+Here are some of the chart types we will explore in subsequent tutorials of this series.
+If any of the chart types below has a hyperlink, you can click it to go to that page for more detailed explanation on that chart type:

-We hope you find this series on charting helpful -- in addition we already have many articles that talk about inserting and editing charts in various versions of Microsoft PowerPoint -- you will find links to all these articles in our PowerPoint Charting page.
+We hope you find this series on charting helpful.
+In addition, we already have many articles that talk about inserting and editing charts in various versions of Microsoft PowerPoint.
+You will find links to all these articles in our PowerPoint Chart Tutorials page.

 PowerPoint Chart Types: Chart Types in PowerPoint (Glossary Page)